Why Feeling "Behind" in Life Doesn't Mean You Failed

 Why Hope Actually Matters

-Hope sometimes gets dismissed as wishful thinking.
+Hope gets dismissed as wishful thinking.

-In psychology, hope is something much more practical.
+In psychology, it's something much more practical.

-Hope doesn’t magically fix circumstances.
+Hope doesn't fix the circumstances.

-And that small difference matters more than people realize.
+That small difference matters more than people realize.

 Gratitude Isn’t Pretending Everything Is Fine

-“Have you tried simply being grateful?”
+"Have you tried just being grateful?"

 Which understandably makes people want to throw something.